-NCHFA will calculate compliance income for salaried and hourly borrowers by projecting current base pay for the next 12 months, and averaging "other" income for the previous tax year and year-to-date until June 30.
-On July 1, current base pay projected for 12 months will be averaged with year to date "other" income.
+NCHFA will calculate compliance income for salaried and hourly borrowers by projecting current base pay for the next 12 months, and averaging "other" income for the previous tax year and year-to-date until June 30th.
+On July 1, we will use the current base pay and the current year's other income.
+Other income will be averaged by # of pay periods for that year and prorated out for the remainder of year.